 i.
 A Day Old Chick

 Government and private hatcheries sell one-day chicks in boxes containing hundreds of birds.
 Before you buy, you should double-check the chicks.
 Chickens should be healthy, disease-free, and agile.
-Ensure that the vaccine was given on the first day.
+Ensure that the vaccine is given on the first day.

 As soon as the chickens arrive on the farm, carefully remove them from the box.
 Separate the chicks who have already passed away.
 Take about 1 liter of boiled and chilled water for the rest of them.
 Mix with 100 grams of jaggery or ethereal powder.

 Place them in a brooder with regulated temperature control.
 They must consume water during the first few hours to avoid death from constipation.
-You can give them rice or corn husk after around four hours.
+You can give them rice or corn husks after around four hours.
 You chicks can begin eating chick starter meals on day two.

 Brooding is required for the first 21 days, after which the chicken’s body feathers will begin to grow.
 The birds will be able to regulate their temperature.

 ii.
 Growth Stage: (4 to 5 months)